Purdue’s College of Technology honored Chuck Goodrich, Gaylor Vice President, and Indianapolis branch manager, as a distinguished alumni.

 His responsibilities include providing leadership, as well as budgeting, training, reviewing team projects, and community relations.
 His passion is coaching his teams to execute every project in a way that exceeds customer expectations and stays consistent with the core values of the organization.
 The advice and encouragement he has received from countless mentors, professors, friends, and family members are what he credits for his professional and personal successes.

-Goodrich serves as Central Council Chair for the Indiana Region of Associated Building Contractors (ABC) and serves on two committees for ABC on a national level.
+Goodrich serves as the Central Council Chair for the Indiana Region of Associated Building Contractors (ABC) and serves on two committees for ABC on a national level.